-13 Genius Ways to Use an Ice Cube Tray
+13 Genius Ice Cube Tray Hacks That'll Blow Your Mind

 "Freezing things this way in an ice cube tray is a great way to use leftover bits and bobs and to have them portioned for the future.
 You can let the cubes freeze solid, at least overnight, then pop them out and store them in a zipper-lock bag if you want to use your tray for something else," says Hannah Crowley, executive editor of tastings and testings at America's Test Kitchen in Brookline, Massachusetts.

-So yes, there are actually tons of ice cube tray hacks that you might be surprised to uncover how much these trays can do!
-Try these 13 unique uses and hacks to make the most of your ice cube tray—and to create flavor-filled food in a flash.
+So yes, there are tons of ice cube tray hacks that you might be surprised to uncover how much these trays can do!
+Try these 13 tricks to make the most of your ice cube tray and create flavor-filled food in a flash.
+And for more hacks, don't miss these 52 Life-Changing Kitchen Hacks That'll Make You Enjoy Cooking Again.

 "Chilling coffee with regular ice cubes can lead to a watered-down product.
 Freezing brewed coffee in ice cube trays allows you to add that 'ice,' but as it melts, it's a continual dose of coffee," says Chanel Hayes, executive chef at Auguste Escoffier School of Culinary Arts.